 Conservative therapy

-- rest and icing: Initial treatment involves resting the knee and applying ice.
-Icing is recommended several times a day for about 20 minutes each time to reduce swelling and pain.
+- Rest and ice : Initial treatment involves resting and icing the knee.
+Icing for 20 minutes several times a day is recommended to reduce swelling and pain.

-- physical therapy: Rehabilitation will be performed to strengthen muscle strength and improve range of motion.
-Under the guidance of a physical therapist, exercise therapy is performed to restore stability to the knee.
+- Physical therapy : Rehabilitation will be performed to strengthen muscles and improve range of motion.
+Exercises will be performed under the supervision of a physical therapist to restore stability to the knee.

 surgical therapy